JonathanCNg/Logo-Editor/README.md

-# Logo-Maker
+# Logo-Editor

-Logo Maker is a C++ and SFML program allowing users to quickly make beautiful logos.
+Logo Editor is a C++ and SFML program allowing users to quickly make beautiful logos.

 ## 3 Min Features and Demo Runthrough: